 Alcaparrado is a mix of pimento-stuffed olives, capers and raisins.
 This blend of deliciousness is typically found in a rich, hearty cuban stew called Fricassé de Pollo.

-I was immediately taken with this delectable combination of sweet and salty in this beautiful comfort meal.
 I call my adapted recipe “Cuban-Style” because my version has slightly different ingredients and cooking techniques.
 The vibe however, is the same as the Fricassé de Pollo.

 - ¼ cup plus 1 tablespoon olive oil, divided